miguelraz/miguelraz.github.io/blog/theroadtoglobals.md

 * check there is a binding
 * check the types match and assign the value (aka, actually carry out the `x = 123`.)

-Now thinking a bit more clearly in the morning, it is not sufficient to just patch the assigment here in the `src/interpreter.c`, because that would only help when the REPL is running, but also with the `jl_check_assigment` function itself.
+Now thinking a bit more clearly in the morning, it is not sufficient to just patch the assignment here in the `src/interpreter.c`, because that would only help when the REPL is running, but also with the `jl_check_assignment` function itself.

 Let's read what's in `jl_checked_assignment`:
 ```